 Although dentures and other restorations will eventually need to be replaced, you can expect that your dental implants will last 40 years or longer with the proper care.
 Dr. Herrington and his team are here to help you experience the longest-lasting benefits and the best possible success through this life-changing restorative dentistry procedure.

 Why Choose a Periodontist?

 While many dentists can place dental implants, periodontists often have more extensive training and experience performing oral surgery.
 Additionally, their in-depth understanding of the gums, periodontal ligaments, and surrounding bone and teeth provide them with a unique insight into this procedure.
-This knowledge can often help your periodontist better plan implant placement, so as to avoid complications.
+This knowledge can help your periodontist better plan implant placement, to avoid complications.

-Dr. Herrington's status as a board-certified periodontist and Diplomate of the American Board of Periodontology attests to his pursuit of excellence.
+Dr. Herrington not only has advanced training in dental implant procedures, but has also completed advanced training in IV sedation.
+At our practice, you can experience a more relaxing treatment option, especially for those patients who have anxiety or fear of dental treatment.
+Dr. Herrington’s status as a board-certified periodontist and Diplomate of the American Board of Periodontology attests to his pursuit of excellence.
 Not only can he place your implants, but he can also perform the surgical procedures you may require to improve your candidacy.

-Achieve Long-Term Tooth Replacement
+Achieve Long-term Tooth Replacement